aaronbieber/coaching-blog/content/posts/open-any-door.md

 matter?
 At least, not as much as you think it does.

 In Buddhist teachings, there are 84,000 doors that all lead to enlightenment.
 Literally 84,000.
-The point of knowing this is to free you from "analysis paralysis."
+The purpose in knowing this is to free you from "analysis paralysis."
 There is no way that you can know which door is the "absolute best door."
 Choose any door.